 - Banded Peak – pyramid shape with black horizontal rock band aka “the pointy one with a band on it“.
 Visible from most of Calgary and surrounding area.
 Straight West of Okotoks- In a group with Outlaw, Cornwall which has the “cornpatch”- (last visible snow from Calgary in warm summer- skiable) and Glasgow.
 Banded Peak was sketched in 1881 by Marque of Lorne in first published drawing of Calgary Mountain Skyline.
 The Marque was a Canadian Governor General and Lake Louise is named after his wife who was Queen Victoria’s daughter.

 - Moose Mountain – closest Mountain with rocky top to Calgary – West of Bragg Creek and very prominent from West on Highway 1(just South of Scott Lake Hill).
-Also lines up with Anderson Road and had an active fire lookout up to summer of 2019.
+Also lines up with Anderson Road and has an active fire lookout that was replaced in fall 2020.
 Can run, hike, bike or XC ski to the top from several directions.
 Just SouthWest of Moose is Prairie mountain – “the exercise/training peak for Calgary area” -steep hike that is across the road from Elbow Falls. ( bonus Fisher- closest mountain to Calgary that is over 10,000 ft),

 - Yamnuska – First big mountain on right as drive West on Highway 1.
 Has a vertical limestone face due to a fault.
-There are 170 steep multipitch rock climbs on front and backside is many Calgarians first taste of scrambling and exposure as scramble with chains along a ledge.
-The scramble is done counter clockwise so the descent is the first big steep scree run for many people.- yellow streak down front.
+There are 170 steep multipitch rock climbs on front and the backside is many Calgarians first taste of scrambling and exposure as scramble with chains along a ledge.
+The scramble is best done counter clockwise so the descent is the first big steep scree run for many people( yellow streak down front).
 The official name from 1961 is Mount John Laurie, but Yamnuska is its Nakoda name and most popular tag.

 - Heart Mountain – by Exshaw and Lac des Arcs – rocky scramble training mountain (honorable mention to Baldy by Barrier Lake which is another scramble training mountain).
 To get into scrambling please buy Scrambles-In-The-Canadian-Rockies-3rd-Edition by Alan Kane or Andrew Nugara’s More Scrambles book and read the introductory and safety sections and then study the route descriptions carefully.
 There have been many rescues and some deaths on these mountains caused by over eager or ill prepared scramblers.